oktaytuncay/Kubernetes/kubernetes.md

     serviceAccountName: dashboard-sa
 ```

 We can not edit the service account of an existing pod.
 We must delete/re-create the pod.
-However, in case of a deployment, we'll able to edit the service account as any changes to the pod definition file will automatically trigger a new rollout for the deployment.
+However, in the case of deployment, we'll be able to edit the service account as any changes to the pod definition file will automatically trigger a new rollout for the deployment.

 So the deployment will take care of deleting and creating new pods with the right service account.